Home » Home Styling Tips » How to Decorate a Room from Start to Finish

 I know, it’s no fun to start out thinking of money.
 But, trust me, this will make a world of difference.
 If you’re keeping it under a few hundred dollars, you’ll want to look for some budget friendly updates and spend only on items that make a big difference.

-Measure & determine what cannot be changed.
-Take accurate measurements of the room, including the walls, ceiling, and floor.
+Additionally, at this step, I like to measure & determine what cannot be changed.
+It’s a good idea to take accurate measurements of the room, including the walls, ceiling, and floor.
 This will help you choose the right size furniture, rugs, and decor.

 This.
 Is.
 So.
 Important.